-An exhibition charting the part residents of Hintlesham and Chattisham played in The Great War is displayed in St Nicholas Church, Hintlesham.
+An exhibition charting the part residents of Hintlesham and Chattisham played in The Great War is also on display in St Nicholas Church, Hintlesham.
 Put together by Gerald Main, Jenny Cox and Audrey Lorford, it follows the time-line of the war, changing every month or so to mark different events and points in the four years this country was at war.
-If you have any objects, articles or memories you woulHd like to contribute to the exhibition, please do get in touch.
+If you have any objects, articles or memories you would like to contribute to the exhibition, or to the Memorial website, please do get in touch.

 Hintlesham & Chattisham's Summer of the Somme 1916

 The 1st July 1916 was the worst day in the history of the British Army.
 The series of attacks on that long bloody Saturday on the Somme cost the lives of 20,000 British soldiers with a further 40,000 wounded.
 The battle lasted 4 months before becoming literally stuck in the mud in November.
 By the "close of play" the British had suffered 420,000 casualties, the French 190,000 and the Germans 620,000.

 Hintlesham's first fatality on the Somme was Pte.
 Horace Grant who died, aged 30, on 13th July 1916.
 He had married Ellen on Christmas Day 1912 in Hintlesham Church.
 She was left a widow with two children, Horace and Alice, who were under 3 years old.
 (Alice later became a victim of war when she was killed in an air raid on Elmsett in 1941).

 Next was Pte.
 James Vince who had lived on Duke Street and died of his wounds on 8th August 1916 aged 28.
 He served with the 4th Battalion of the Suffolk Regiment.